 That said, it may typically seem pretty silly to worry about heating efficiency too much.
 When you don’t use yours that much, why should you care about how efficiently it operates?
-Well, because how efficiently it operates informs how much you spend on your monthly energy bills, and every homeowners wants to save money where they can, right?
+Well, because how efficiently it operates informs how much you spend on your monthly energy bills, and every homeowner wants to save money where they can, right?

 That said, there are a number of things you can do to boost your heating efficiency during a standard winter (again, with recent events being a large exception to this rule).
 Read on to learn more!